 |Works faster||Works based on web technology used|

 Types of Mobile Testing:

 Depending on the mobile testing types, below are the testing types which are used to perform on mobile devices

-This testing is usually performed on mobile devices to make sure that whether the developed mobile application is comfort with device.
-To check that the developed app is compatible with mobile’s screen resolution, OS Versions etc.,
+This testing is usually performed on mobile devices to make sure that whether the developed mobile application is comfort with the device.
+To check that the developed app is compatible with mobile’s screen resolution, OS Versions, etc.,

 Memory Leakage Testing:

-Testing the performance of an mobile application which may go under various changes like data changes from mobile to wifi, low battery power consumption, network coverage etc., Here testers need to perform testing on both side of application such as server side client side.
+Testing the performance of a mobile application which may go under various changes like data changes from mobile to wifi, low battery power consumption, network coverage, etc., Here testers need to perform testing on both sides of application such as server-side client side.

 Operational Testing is the process of testing a mobile application’s backup or recovery functions if the user upgraded an app from a store.